Mithilesh7723/TruthPulse/README.md

 - **Backend:** Node.js, Python, or your preferred language
 - **Database:** MongoDB, PostgreSQL, or other scalable solutions

-> *TruthPulse is modular — swap technologies as you wish!*
+> *Nayan.ai is modular — swap technologies as you wish!*

 ---

 ## 👩‍💻 Contributing

 We love contributions!
-Please check out our [contributing guide](CONTRIBUTING.md) and help make TruthPulse even better.
+Please check out our [contributing guide](CONTRIBUTING.md) and help make Nayan.ai even better.

 - Fork the repo
 - Create your feature branch (`git checkout -b feature/AmazingFeature`)